Northern Rockies Weather

 Image

-Monday and Tuesday...A chance of valley rain showers and mountain snow showers.
-Lows in the 30s with lower 30s around 5000 feet.
-Highs in the upper 40s to mid 50s with upper 30s around 5000 feet.
+Thursday...Locally breezy to windy with a chance of showers, mainly in the morning.
+Lows in the 40s with mid 30s around 5000 feet.
+Highs in the upper 50s to mid 60s with mid 40s around 5000 feet.

 In-Depth Weather Discussion for Northwest Montana/North Idaho/Northern Rockies